Try JustDone

 This AI-generated and slightly edited text was missed by Turnitin and Originality.ai, while JustDone successfully flagged it.

 At JustDone, we ran a study using 100 writing samples: 50 written by students and 50 generated by ChatGPT.
 We then fed those texts into five detectors, including our own.
-Here are some key takeaways:
+Here are some key takeaways from what I can see.

 This testing confirmed that while AI detector accuracy has improved, it’s far from perfect.
 AI Detectors are tools, not truth-tellers.